Royalist (Spanish American independence): Restoration of the Spanish Constitution and independence

 Central America gained its independence along with New Spain.
 The regional elites supported the terms of the Plan of Iguala and orchestrated the union of Central America with the Mexican Empire in 1821.
-Two years later following Iturbide's downfall, the region, with the exception of Chiapas, peacefully seceded from Mexico in July 1823, establishing the Federal Republic of Central America.
+Two years later following Iturbide's downfall, the region, except Chiapas, peacefully seceded from Mexico in July 1823, establishing the Federal Republic of Central America.
 The new state existed for seventeen years, centrifugal forces pulling the individual provinces apart by 1840.

-In South America independence was spurred by the pro-independence fighters that had held out for the past half decade.
-José de San Martín and Simón Bolívar inadvertently led a continental-wide pincer movement from southern and northern South America that liberated most of the Spanish American nations on that continent and secured the independence the Southern Cone had more or less experienced since 1810.
-In South America, royalist soldiers, officers (such as Andrés de Santa Cruz) and whole units also began to desert or defect to the patriots in large numbers as the royal army's situation became dire.
-During the end of 1820 in Venezuela, after Bolívar and Pablo Morillo concluded a cease fire, many units crossed lines knowing that Spanish control of the region would not last.
+In South America independence was spurred by the pro-independence fighters that had held out for the past half-decade.
+José de San Martín and Simón Bolívar inadvertently led a continental-wide pincer movement from southern and northern South America that liberated most of the Spanish American nations on that continent and secured the independence of the Southern Cone had more or less experienced since 1810.
+In South America, royalist soldiers, officers (such as Andrés de Santa Cruz), and whole units also began to desert or defect to the patriots in large numbers as the royal army's situation became dire.
+During the end of 1820 in Venezuela, after Bolívar and Pablo Morillo concluded a cease-fire, many units crossed lines knowing that Spanish control of the region would not last.
 The situation repeated itself in Peru from 1822 to 1825 as republican forces slowly advanced there.
-Unlike in Mexico, however, the top military and political leadership in these parts of South America came from patriot side and not the royalists.
+Unlike in Mexico, however, the top military and political leadership in these parts of South America came from the patriot side and not the royalists.